 Walnut oil has soothing refreshing emollient qualities.

 Wheat germ oil (Triticum vulgare) is regenerating and helps relieve inflammation.
-It's good for dry, mature skin and for eczema and psoriasis.
-High vitamin E content.
+The oil is good for dry, environmentally challenged, and mature skin and for eczema and psoriasis.
+Keep this oil refrigerated.

 Caution: Do not use mineral oil as a carrier oil for essential oils.
 Mineral oil is difficult for skin to absorb and clogs pores.